Bottles of mead, an alcoholic drink made from fermented honey, which is sacred beverage among some Pagans.

 I think it’s through drink and libation that we become the most free,” he said.
 “We lose that inhibition.
 We lose that wall . . .
 We bond like brothers and sisters.”

 “It is about spending time with your family and kin – strengthening your bonds,” Jenn said.
 Heathenry’s emphasis on family is one of the things that attracted her, she suggested, having grown up with a disabled brother who required constant care and a strong support system.

-Audio collage of heathen social settings where alcohol, including mead, was consumed.
+Sounds of heathen social settings where alcohol, including mead, was consumed.

 After the Midsummer Symbel, the sounds of socializing and bonding were audible.
 As a full horn of mead continued to make the rounds, Nine Worlds Kindred heathens partook in a potluck, played the ukelele, and participated in a game of kuub, colloquially known as “Viking chess.”

 These tenets are also closely tied to hospitality, another important component of Asatru, which heathens demonstrate through food and drink for guests.
 In 2017, Mark and Kevin helped found the Mead Hall, a fellowship where mead plays a central role.
 Mead “halls” and “palaces” may also trace back to heathen lore, including the Eddas and Beowulf, where they are described as places for hospitality, feasting, and merriment.